Agc96/mockable/README.md

-# rest-mocks
+# Mockable
-Collection of REST mocks
+Collection of REST mocks displayed in mockable.io